jalcine/website/src/_posts/2013-10-22-android-isnt-that-open.markdown

-article from Ars Technica][androidars], it's clear that Google is finishing up what it intended; to firmly place its software and enhancements ahead of the community and completely rejecting its initial stance of providing a state-of-the-art AOSP code-base.
-Technically, the code for most projects as mentioned in the link have gone to **abandonware** state, which is enough to make one wonder if using "stock" Android is going to be a viable thing nowadays.
+article from Ars Technica][androidars], it's clear that Google is finishing up what it intended; to firmly place its software and enhancements ahead of the community and completely rejecting its initial stance of providing a state of the art AOSP code base.
+Technically, the code for most projects as mentioned in the link have gone to **abandon ware** state, which is enough to make one wonder if using "stock" Android is going to be a viable thing nowadays.
 Unknowingly, we've become subject to a similar walled garden issue that most iOS and OS X users (willingly) subject themselves to.
 The image from